openforcefield/openforcefield.org/content/community/news/general/2021-11-10-interchange-update.md

 Development is currently underway on features that will enable the typing and parametrization of biopolymers with SMIRNOFF-style force fields.
 This work is progressing alongside a significant refactor to the OpenFF toolkit to support biopolymers in its `Molecule` and `Topology` models.
-This work is undergoing extensive internal testing as of November 2021 and we hope to have it in a pre-release build of the OpenFF Toolkit in early 2021.
+The refactor is undergoing extensive internal testing as of November 2021 and we hope to have it in a pre-release build of the OpenFF Toolkit in early 2021.
 This will enable Interchange to work with the rest of the OpenFF stack on biopolymers, supporting our scientists currently working toward the first protein force field produced by the initiative and external scientists who will use it in the future.